 So there is reason to be concerned with what we are asked to do in today’s market of social media regarding our loyalties.
 There are those who play on our weaknesses, fears, laziness and at times character flaws to create such a divisive and angry divide.
 I see cable news do it, political parties do it, religions do it, and the list goes on and on.
 They demand loyalty without being held to account for whether or not they hold up the ideals they are supposed to stand for, claim the exclusive power to define who is right and who is wrong, are just using people for their own personal gain, or even more nefarious reasons, all to create an us vs them environment where no one can think differently without being vilified.
 The thing that befuddles and concerns me most deeply is to see good intelligent people fall prey to this kind of nonsense just because it suits their color or symbol of the moment.
 The leverage we give these groups instead of truth or principles they are supposed to stand for, is one of the greatest evils of our time.

 And yet, how do you address it?
-It has become so difficult to have an discussion at all about people who strike such polarity in our world.
+It has become so difficult to have a civilized discussion at all about people who strike such polarity in our world.
 It never used to be a big deal to have friends that held different beliefs than I did…not so anymore.
 So rather than conquer the great white elephant in the room, let me ask you this: To whom or what are you pledging your loyalty?
 Do they represent your values, and would you stake your soul on it?
 These questions shouldn’t be answered easily, because there is just too much smoke and mirrors out there that the truth must be fought for.
 Expecting loyalty should take time, patience and experience.
 If the behavior doesn’t measure up, or isn’t truthful, then cut them free and look elsewhere.
 My loyalties may be few, but I believe they are worthy of my fidelity…until they are not.